jj05y/Final-Year-Project-Theorem-Proving-Assitant/README.md

 # Theorem Proving Assistant

 A graphical software package for proving theorems in the style developed by Djysktra.
 This is a work in progress, at times it may be buggy.
-It is not proven 100% correct but seems so and is functional.
+It is not proven 100% correct, any feed back is welcomed.

 A sample set of theorems are pre-loaded into the theorem proving assistant.
 Further theorems are available in ./TheoremFiles/